verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 ### Review `oam-kubernetes-runtime` operator status
 For application deployment to succeed, the `oam-kubernetes-runtime` pod must have a status of Running.

-Use the following command to get the pod status.
+Use the following command to get the pod status:
 ```
 $ kubectl get pods \
     -n verrazzano-system \
     -l app.kubernetes.io/name=oam-kubernetes-runtime
 ```
-If the pod status is not Running, then see the following instructions for reviewing the `oam-kubernetes-runtime` pod logs.
+If the pod status is not Running, then see the instructions for [reviewing the `oam-kubernetes-runtime`](#review-oam-kubernetes-runtime-operator-logs) pod logs.

 ### Review `verrazzano-application-operator` operator status
 For application deployment to succeed, the `verrazzano-application-operator` pod must have a status of Running.

-Use the following command to get the pod status.
+Use the following command to get the pod status:
 ```
 $ kubectl get pods \
     -n verrazzano-system \
     -l app=verrazzano-application-operator
 ```
-If the pod status is not Running, then see the following instructions for reviewing the `verrazzano-application-operator` logs.
+If the pod status is not Running, then see the instructions for [reviewing the `verrazzano-application-operator`](#review-verrazzano-application-operator-logs) logs.

 ### Review `oam-kubernetes-runtime` operator logs
 Review the `oam-kubernetes-runtime` pod logs for any indication that pod startup or the generation of workloads or traits has failed.

-Use the following command to get the logs.
+Use the following command to get the logs:
 ```
 $ kubectl logs \
     -n verrazzano-system \